Decorator

 Parameter Precedence: Working with Overlapping Parameters

-Nested Decorator Behavior
+Nested Context Behavior

 Business-level Attribution (use_case_name